 A study of the history, philosophical underpinnings, and implications of Charles Darwin's Theory of Evolution by Natural Selection.
-This course does not include a laboratory.
 Prerequisites: BI 112 with a grade of C or better.
-(Interterm, odd years)
+(Spring, odd years)

 BI 393 Topics in Biology

 One specific topic will be covered each time this course is offered.
 Possible topics include (but are not limited to) molecular genetics, vertebrate zoology, functional morphology, quantitative biology, and advanced ecology.
 Prerequisite: BI 112 with a grade of C or better and consent of the instructor.